Below you will find the answers to the questions we are most frequently asked regarding The Braille Challenge.

-Braille Institute designed The Braille Challenge event to include 5 ability levels with the younger groups taking 3 contests and the older groups taking 4 contests.
-Specific guidelines are outlined for the length of time of each contest, break time for the students in between, lunch, and of course scoring time.
+Braille Institute designed The Braille Challenge event to include 5 ability levels with the younger groups taking three contests and the older groups taking four contests.
+Specific guidelines are outlined for the length of time of each contest, break time for the students in between, lunch, and of course, scoring time.

 How can I help my students prepare for The Challenge?

 Braille Institute has sample contests posted for students to practice.
-Teachers and students can access sample spelling lists, reading comprehension passages/questions, speed and accuracy audio files, proofreading passages, and tactile chart and graph files to emboss at all 5 category levels.
-Teachers should also review these sample contests to help determine what level their students should register for.
+Teachers and students can access sample spelling lists, reading comprehension passages/questions, speed and accuracy audio files, proofreading passages, and tactile chart and graph files to emboss at all five category levels.
+Teachers should also review these sample contests to help determine registration level for their students.

-Who goes to The National Braille Challenge in California?
+Who goes to Braille Challenge Finals in California?

-Only students who take the contest in contracted Braille are eligible for the Finals.
+Only students who take the contest in contracted Braille are eligible for Finals.
 Students who take the Apprentice test in uncontracted are not eligible.
-Of all the students competing around the US and Canada, the top 10 scorers from each level advance to the Finals, for a total of 50 contestants.
+Of all the students competing around the United States, Canada, and United Kingdom, the top 10 scorers from each level advance to Finals, for a total of 50 contestants.